swei5/michigan_notes/EECS-484/10 Database Storage.md

 [[2024-03-05]] #Database #System

-The second half of the class focuses more on building a DBMS, rather than using it (SQL).
+The second half of the class focuses more on **building a DBMS**, rather than using it (SQL).
 This includes
 - Storage
 - Execution
 - Planning